skishore23/fx/examples/research-agent/dynamic-generic-research-report.md

 - Increased adoption of AI-powered video generation tools in content creation

 #### Medium-term (3-5 years)
-- Emergence of industry-specific AI video generation solutions
+- Mainstream adoption of AI video generation in marketing and advertising
-- Significant improvements in video quality and realism
+- Development of real-time video generation capabilities
-- Significant improvements in video quality and realism
+- Development of real-time video generation capabilities

 #### Long-term (5+ years)
 - Emergence of new forms of entertainment and media based on AI video generation
-- Development of AI video generation for scientific and medical applications
+- AI-generated video becoming indistinguishable from human-created content
-- Integration with brain-computer interfaces for direct video generation
+- Emergence of new forms of entertainment and media based on AI video generation

 ## Recommendations